folio-org/docs/content/en/docs/Getting started/Installation/R2-2021/singleserverwithcontainers.md

 - Checkout a stable branch of the repository

 ```
-git checkout R1-2021
+git checkout R2-2021
 ```

-Elasticsearch support is being included as a PoC in R1-2021.
+Elasticsearch support is being included in R2-2021.
 If you would like to build with ES, you have to install elasticsearch on your server and point the related modules, at least mod_pubsub and mod_search, to your Installation.

 Here is a prescription how to install ES under Ubuntu 18.04 : https://phoenixnap.com/kb/install-elasticsearch-ubuntu